cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/splitting-metadata.rst

          # su -s /bin/bash - cyrus -c '/usr/lib/cyrus-imapd/mkimap /etc/imapd.conf'

      Reload the Cyrus IMAP service.
-Please refer to :doc:`Reloading Cyrus IMAP Services<sop-reloading>` for more details on doing so.
+Please refer to :doc:`Reloading Cyrus IMAP Services<sop_reloading>` for more details on doing so.

      Rename all mailboxes, using the new partition as the location for the renamed mailbox.
 One example rename command is included below::